Configuring a vDisk for Microsoft Volume Licensing

 Setting the vDisk licensing mode for MAK

-A vDisk can be configured to use Microsoft Multiple Activation Key (MAK) licensing when the Imaging Wizard is run (refer to Imaging Wizard).
-If MAK licensing was not configured when the Imaging Wizard was run, the vDisk’s licensing mode property can be set using the Console, MCLI, or PowerShell user interface.
+A vDisk can be configured to use Microsoft Multiple Activation Key (MAK) licensing when running the Imaging Wizard.
+If MAK licensing was not configured when running the Imaging Wizard, the vDisk’s licensing mode property can be set using the Console, MCLI, or PowerShell user interface.
 The licensing mode should be set before attempting to activate target devices.

 Entering MAK user credentials